 Many common and profitable, but very damaging, business practices will become less and less viable in the coming years, as more people begin to place more importance on buying products from responsible companies, and as tighter restrictions are placed on how various products can be manufactured.

 For one example, in July 2021 the European Union introduced a ban on many single-use plastic products, such as straws and cutlery, as well as some products made of other materials such as polystyrene, in order to reduce marine waste.
+This means that, at some point, plastic-free products, like shampoos, conditioners, and much more, would be the only ones available.

 More restrictions on plastic products in the EU are also planned, and once alternatives to them arrive it is certain that other environmentally damaging materials will have restrictions placed on them.